sync2brain/bossdevice-api-matlab/README.md

 - Simulink Real-Time&reg;
 - [Simulink Real-Time Target Support Package](https://www.mathworks.com/matlabcentral/fileexchange/76387-simulink-real-time-target-support-package)
 - [bossdevice](https://sync2brain.com/) hardware
-- bossdevice firmware (MLDATX file)
+- bossdevice firmware (MLDATX file included in the toolbox installer)

 ## Enable bossdevice communication over Control PC
 1. Turn on the bossdevice and connect the `Control PC` Ethernet port on your bossdevice to an available Ethernet port on your computer.